PSBP-Library/PSBP/README.md

 Its result is equal to its argument.

-On its own, `identity` is not useful, but it turns out to be useful as *program component* of *composite programs*.
+On its own, `identity` is not useful, but it turns out to be useful as part of *composite programs*.

 `identity` is a *generic* program.

 It is convenient to define a handful of *typeful names* like  `` `z>-->z` ``.

-They turn out to be suggestive when used as program component of composite generic programs.
+Typeful names turn out to be suggestive when used as part of composite generic programs.

 `` `u>-->u` `` is not generic, it is reserved for the `Unit` type.